synapsestudios/kohana-acl/README.md

 ## Description

 The ACL module for Kohana 3.x builds upon and extends the Auth module to add ACL functionality to Kohana.
-You do not have to change anything about Auth to this module, and it does not affect the behavior of Auth in anyway.
+You do not have to change anything about Auth to use this module, and it does not affect the behavior of Auth in any way.

 First of all, the ACL module includes a new type of object called "capabilities".
 They are similar to roles, but a more specific.
 Roles should be